 Agency submits that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
 Official Code.
 Agency explains that each school was identified as a separate competitive area and each position title constituted a separate competitive level.
-McKinley was determined to be a competitive area and the Registrar position a competitive level.
-Agency maintains that Employee was in a single person competitive level since she was the only Registrar at McKinley.
+Woodson was determined to be a competitive area and the ET-10 Coordinator position was the competitive level.
+Agency maintains that Employee was in a single person competitive level since he was the only Coordinator at Woodson.
 Agency explains that Employee was not entitled to one round of lateral competition since the entire single person competitive level within the competitive area was eliminated.
-Agency also argues that because one round of lateral competition form ("CLDF") was not required.
+Agency also argues that because one round of lateral competition was not warranted due to the elimination of the entire competitive area, a Competitive Level Documentation Form ("CLDF") was not required.